Back to First Alert Guides

 Symptoms

-• Cannot tell which detector originally triggered the alarm
+• Can't tell which detector originally triggered

-• Detectors re-alarm within minutes of being silenced
+• Detectors re-alarm minutes after being silenced

 Recognize these?
 Here's what usually causes it.